Declare teachers as 'corona warriors', provide compensation for deaths: Kumaraswamy | Education

 - India

-Bengaluru, May 24 (PTI): JD(S) leader H D Kumaraswamy on Monday said over 145 teachers who had taken part in poll and other duties have died due to COVID-19 in the Kalyana Karnataka region alone and urged the government to consider them as corona warriors and provide Rs 50 lakh compensation to the families of the deceased.
+(Eds: Minor edits) Bengaluru, May 24 (PTI): JD(S) leader H D Kumaraswamy on Monday claimed that over 145 teachers who had taken part in poll and other duties have died due to COVID-19 in the Kalyana Karnataka region alone and urged the government to consider them as corona warriors and provide Rs 50 lakh compensation to the families of the deceased.

 The former Karnataka Chief Minister in a series of tweets accused the government of negligence and carelessness towards teachers.